bicep/ol-demo/docs/about-me.md

 |:--:|
 |The joys of bug-solving|

 Hi!
 My name is Roger.
-I've worn many hats in the tech industry (technical writer, product/project manager, software engineer) but I think my greatest love is writing and explaining complex technology topics simply.
+I've worn many hats in the tech industry (technical writer, product/project manager, software engineer) but I think my greatest love is writing about and explaining complex technology topics simply.
 Thank you for giving me your time and let's have a great chat today! :)